browsermedia/bcms_settings/README.markdown

       Cms::Settings.register("My Config")

-  2. The name you are trying to register has not been registered previously.
+2. The name you are trying to register has not been previously registered.
 Names passed to the register method must be unique.

 To delete modules: